mossmanpete/ParadigmCore/spec/validator-tx-spec.md

 # Specification for Dynamic Validator Updates

-**Update**: my current thinking is to encompass a `subject` parameter into the existing `witness` transaction type, instead of creating a entirely separate transaction type for validator update events.
-The reasoning is that from the perspective of the state machine, the poster staking events and validator update events can be treated the same.
-In reality they are both simply events from the Ethereum chain that trigger a deterministic modification to the OrderStream's state.
-The logic for attestations referring to different `witness.subject`s will be integrated into `deliverTx()`.
-This will be reflected in another version of this spec.

 Building on top of the established [Ethereum -> OrderStream](./ethereum-peg-spec.md) one-way peg developed to track "posters" who have made a stake in the `PosterStake` Ethereum contract for write access to the OrderStream network, this specification outlines a modification to the internal† `witness` transaction type, and accompanying changes in the core state machine.

-Combined with the `ValidatorRegistry` contract, the implementation of this specification will support dynamic changes to the active OrderStream validator set based on the state of the `ValidatorRegistry`.
+Combined with the `ValidatorRegistry` contract, the implementation of this specification will support dynamic changes to the active OrderStream validator set based on the state of the [`ValidatorRegistry`](https://github.com/ParadigmFoundation/ParadigmContracts/blob/master/contracts/ValidatorRegistry.sol) contract.

 *† The word "internal" in this context means it is a transaction type that will never originate from a non-validator node, unlike `order` and `stream` transactions which can originate from end users.
 Like all OrderStream transaction types, `ValidatorUpdate` transactions must be signed by validators.*